LukaszRemkowicz/NotBug-Recruitment-Tasks/README.md

 # NotABug requirements tasks

-Repository contains 3 projects and one file with small exercises (exercise2_4.py)
+Repository contains 3 projects and one file with small exercises (exercise2_4.py).
+Notice that every command below have to be use in main project folder.

 ## DjangoBlog